alexrah/vimmy/NeoVide.md

 Since I'm using NVM (Node Version Manager) which is loaded dynamically in ZSH, node is not available outside shell, therefore NeoVide can't find it.

+to fix this, launch Neovide from a shell (see the CLI support section below)

-To fix this, create a `.zprofile` in the $HOME directory to initialize NVM even outside an interactive shell.
+~~to fix this, create a `.zprofile` in the $HOME directory to initialize NVM even outside an interactive shell.~~

+the following snippet **WON'T WORK** because conflicts with NVM logic to auto-switch node version based
 ```bash
 # ~/.zprofile